frapiocov/doc-help-bot/README.md

 # DocHelpBot
+---

-bot for Cloud course project
+Bot for Cloud course project :(
+--
 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to:

 - Use [LUIS](https://www.luis.ai) to implement core AI capabilities
 - Implement a multi-turn conversation using Dialogs
 - Handle user interruptions for such things as `Help` or `Cancel`
+- Use BingSearch for searching information about doctors, diseases or symptoms of a disease.
+- Use AzureMaps for searching the doctors nearby.
+- Use BotApp for manage and deploy the bot.
+- Use CosmosDB to store user information.
 - Prompt for and validate requests for information from the user

 ## Prerequisites